 In 1986 Leavell Properties, Inc. (later joined by Texas billionaire B. J. “Red” McCombs to form the Leavell-McCombs Joint Venture, or LMJV) swapped land with the United States Forest Service to obtain a property on top of Wolf Creek Pass (WCP) surround by Forest Service land.
 McCombs, who now spearheads the project, expanded the plan to his “Village at Wolf Creek.”
 In order to construct the Village at Wolf creek, however, LMJV needs Forest Service approval to gain year-round highway access to the isolated property.

-Currently, we are in a legal battle with the Forest Service on the grounds they avoided a thorough analysis of the environmental impacts of development in their latest EIS, and that they failed to meet independent review requirements.
-We are arguing that they assessed only the environmental and public impacts of giving McCombs highway access, essentially ignoring the immense impacts of building a city at 10,400’.
-Developers have agreed to halt construction until this lawsuit is settled in court.
+In May of 2017, we won another lawsuit, putting the development on hold yet again.
+A federal judge nullifying the land exchange on grounds the Forest Service avoided a thorough analysis of the environmental impacts of development in their latest EIS and that they failed to meet independent review requirements.
+The judge agreed that the Forest Service shirked their responsibility by ignoring the immense impacts of building a city at 10,400’.

 It’s been a long 30-year long journey, but we are committed to ensuring no Village at Wolf Creek is ever built.